alexismreyes/ecommerce/README.md

 Working actually:
-	***-3 endpoints at the backend (category, category/id, products)*** This endpoints can be requested by postman or browser, by now in the frontend it just retrieve and render the data from Categories and products
+	***-3 endpoints at the backend (category, category/id, products)*** This endpoints can be requested by postman or browser.
+Use this credentials for currently login:
+username: malexismreyes@gmail.com
+password: 123456789

+username: mikemanzano@hotmail.com
+password: 123456789

+or create your own user in the User table directly in the DB (will develop soon the Register form)

-Actually it uses @CrossOrigin in the controller to allow request from any browser outside the domain but lately i will implemente a side proxy server to make the request go throught it and bypass the CORS browser policies.
+Actually it uses @CrossOrigin in the controller to allow request from any browser outside the domain but lately i will implement a side proxy server to make the request go throught it and bypass the CORS browser policies.

 ***